RobinTail/express-zod-api/README.md

 ## Multiple schemas for a single route

 Thanks to the `DependsOnMethod` class a route may have multiple Endpoints attached depending on different methods.
-It can also be the same Endpoint that handle multiple methods as well.
+It can also be the same Endpoint that handles multiple methods as well.
 ```typescript
 import {DependsOnMethod} from 'express-zod-api';